openeuler-mirror/stratovirt/docs/config_guidebook.md

 Character devices at /dev/hvc0 to /dev/hvc7 in guest will be created once setting it.
 In host, it will be presented as a UnixSocket.

-Six properties can be set for virtio console device.
+Five properties can be set for chardev.

-* id: unique device-id.
+* id: unique chardev-id.
 * socket: the type of redirect method.
 NB: currently only socket type is supported.
-* path: the path of virtio console socket in the host.
+* path: the path of socket in the host.
+* server: run as a server.
+This argument is required.
+* nowait: do not wait for connection.
+This argument is required.

+Two properties can be set for virtconsole.
+* id: unique device-id.
 * chardev: char device of virtio console device.

+Two properties can be set for virtio-serial-pci, while no properties set for virtio-serial-device.
 * bus: bus number of virtio console.
 * addr: including slot number and function number.
 The first number represents slot number of device and the second one represents function number of it.